Scientific direction leader - Prof., Dr.sc.ing. Dagnija Loca

 ORCID ID: 0000-0002-5596-4232

-Master’s student at Riga Technical University, studying in the faculty of Materials Science and Applied Chemistry within the program "Chemistry and Chemical Technology."
+Anna Rubina is a PhD student at Riga Technical University, studying in the Faculty of Natural Sciences and Technology within the program "Chemistry, Material Science and Technology."

 ORCID ID: 0009-0007-6408-3377

-In the BBCE project her scientific research is based on creating a controlled release drug delivery systems for local drug delivery of pharmaceutically active substances.
+In the Baltic Biomaterials Centre of Excellence project, her scientific research is based on creating a controlled release drug delivery systems for local drug delivery of pharmaceutically active substances.

 ORCID ID: 0000-0003-3719-9394